demirtasdurmus/express-starter/README.md

 ## 🚀 Deployment

 1. Build the project: `pnpm build`
+2. Set environment variables (especially `NODE_ENV=production` and `CORS_ORIGIN`)
-2. Start the server: `pnpm start`
+3. Start the server: `pnpm start`
-3. The server will run on the port specified in the `PORT` environment variable (default: 8080)
+4. The server will run on the port specified in the `PORT` environment variable (default: 8080)

+### Production Considerations

+- Set `NODE_ENV=production` for optimized error handling and security
+- Configure `CORS_ORIGIN` with your frontend domain(s)
+- Consider protecting the `/api-docs` endpoint in production
+- Ensure HTTPS is configured at the reverse proxy/load balancer level
+- Monitor rate limiting and adjust limits based on your traffic patterns

 ## 📄 License